ManuelaRE/nology-challenge/README.md

 - Make the white space between the pages disappear.
-- Add arrow on welcome page to show scroll direction.
+- ~~Add arrow on welcome page to show scroll direction.~~
 - On Work page add arrows to move between projects or create carousel.
+- On Work page create slide to see more work by pressing arrow.
 - Add a transition effect of background colour when scrolling between pages.
 - ~~Add effect on contact page to change the work “clever” every two seconds.~~
 - Align in centre the text in the menu button.
 - Make the menu buttons work.
-- Improve responsiveness.
+- ~~Improve responsiveness.~~